es-ude/ElasticNodeMiddleware/README.md

 # Elastic Node Middleware

 This repository includes the elastic node middleware code  as described in the paper [The Elastic Node: An Experimental Platform for Hardware Accelerator Research in the Internet of Things](https://ieeexplore.ieee.org/document/8831207).
-The included code is written in C.
+The included code is written in C. The code is tested under Ubuntu 18.04.4.

 ## Hardware